 Elks Club, Framingham - The Benevolent and Protective Order of Elks, (BPOE), Framingham Lodge #1264.
 Locally known as the "Elks Club" or "Framingham Elks".
 Elks invest in their communities through programs that help children grow up healthy and drug-free, meet the needs of today's veterans, and improve the quality of life.
 Meetings are held 1st and 3rd Wednesdays of the month.
 Hall Rental available.

-Framingham Amateur Radio Association - Framingham Amateur Radio Association (FARA), is one of the oldest ham-radio clubs in America, has a varied, dynamic group of people, including persons of all ages, interests, and experience.
-FARA sponsors a wide range of activities, from radio contests to family social events, and we hope you'll want to take advantage of them.
-Club meetings, held on the first Thursday of each month, feature presentations on a wide range of topics.
-In addition, the club shack is regularly open on Saturday mornings and Wednesday evenings, for anyone interested (even if they are not yet licensed) to use the equipment, learn more about radio operations, or just socialize with other hams.
+Framingham Amateur Radio Association (FARA) - FARA was founded in 1933 and is one of the oldest ham-radio clubs in America.
+FARA has a varied, dynamic group of people, including persons of all ages, interests, and experience.
+We are located in the City of Framingham, about 20 miles west of Boston, Massachusetts, USA.
+FARA sponsors a wide range of activities, from radio contests to our annual Field Day operations, and family social events.
+We hope you’ll want to take advantage of them and we are open to additional ideas.
+Club meetings are held on the first Thursday of each month in the evening. *** ARRL AFFILIATED CLUB *** W1FY *** Club Station / Shack

 Framingham Celebration Committee, Inc. - Website has many photos from past Flag Day parade.
 Celebration committee, plans and runs annual Flag Day Parade in Framingham.